emptythevoid/flipperzero/badusb/save-to-flipper/readme.md

 - Bypasses Windows Terminal and invokes powershell directly

-- Fast STRING and slower ALTSTRING versions
+- Fast STRING and slower (but more compatible) ALTSTRING versions

 Targets Windows 10, 11